 The Family Law Act 1975 defines 'family violence' as: 'conduct, whether actual or threatened, by a person towards, or towards the property of, a member of the person's family that causes that or any other member of the person's family reasonably to fear for, or reasonably to be apprehensive about, his or her personal well-being or safety.'

 What options are available when domestic or family violence occurs?

-The Domestic and Family Protection Act 1989 deals with domestic and family violence issues.
-The Family Circuit Court can make a domestic violence order for the benefit of the aggrieved party that can either be temporary or permanent.
+The Domestic and Family Violence Protection Act 2012 (Qld) deals with domestic and family violence issues.
+The Magistrates Court can make a domestic violence order for the benefit of the aggrieved party that can either be temporary or permanent.
 A temporary protection order is an order for a short period of time until the court decides whether to make a permanent protection order in favour of the aggrieved.
 A Protection Order can only continue in operation for a maximum of two years.

 An application for a protection order can be made by the aggrieved, an authorised person, the police, or a person acting for the aggrieved under another Act (such as the Family Law Act 1975).

 A Domestic Violence Protection Order not only protects the aggrieved, but also relatives and children of the aggrieved.
 Such individuals must be specifically named in the Order to be protected.
 The court will make an order in favour of the aggrieved if the following conditions are satisfied:

 - A relevant relationship exists between aggrieved and respondent;